Fakhr-un-Nisa: Hadith literature

 Al-Muwatta: Imam Malik's best-known work, Al-Muwatta was the first written collection of hadith comprising the subjects of Muslim law, compiled and edited by the Imam, Malik ibn Anas.
 Al-Muwatta consists of approximately 1,720 hadiths.
 Shuhdah al Baghdadiyyah studied them all.

 Al-Mashyakhat: This is an arrangement of hadith by the shaykhs or teachers of those hadith.
 Shuhdah l-Baghdadiyyah studied the Mashayakhah of ibn Sahdhan with Abu Ghalib Muhammad ibn al-Hasan al-Baqillani.

 Al-Ajza: Al-Ajza is the plural of juz and means component section of something.
 Here it is referring to the hadiths of just one person or hadiths collected on just one topic.
 During the fourth century A.H. onward, women showed great interest in studying them.
 Shuhdah studied the most famous, Juz ibn Arafah, with its highest narrator Ibn Bayan; Juz Ibn hanbal, with Abu I-Hasan ibn al-Tuyuri; and Juz Hilal al-Haffar with Tirad.

 Al-Musalsalat: the term musalsal refers to a hadith around the narration of which there is some particular association that the tradition has deemed worthy of preserving along with the hadith itself.
 She studied al-Musafahah of al-Barqani.

 Shuhdah narrated the Mu’jam of al-Isma’ili and the Mashyakhah of Ibn Shadhan.
 Her student Abl al Aziz ibn Mahmud ibn al-Mubarak ibn al-Akhdar compiled the Mashayakhah Shuhdah in her lifetime.
 It has 114 narrations and most of them are prophetic hadiths drawn from 27 of her shaykhs.
 Shuhdah commanded a great name in the studies of Hadith.

-The seekers of learning came from distant places and took it as a mark of pride if they were allowed to join her session of Dars.
-Many scholars of great fame were said to be a regular audience of her tautology and would acquire authority from her to report the hadith on behalf of her.
-She not only exhibited her erudition in Hadith study, but also would deliver scholarly speeches on history, linguistics and literature, leaving lasting impressions on the hearts and the souls of her audience.
+The seekers of learning came from distant places and took it as a mark of pride if they were allowed to join her session of learning.
+Many scholars of renown were said to be a regular audience of her tautology and would acquire authority from her to report the hadith on behalf of her.
+She not only exhibited her erudition in Hadith study, but also would deliver scholarly speeches on history, linguistics and literature.

 Calligraphy

-She achieved perfection in the art of calligraphy, compelling the master calligraphist of her time to appreciate her.
-She came to acquire the title of Fakhr-un-Nisa (Pride of the Women) for her erudition, calligraphic art, and highly acclaimed oratory.
+She was generally considered talented at calligraphy.
+She came to acquire the title of Fakhr-un-Nisa (Pride of the Women) for her erudition, calligraphic art, and oratory.